saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 In this post, I will walk you through the following configuration and verification:
 - Interfaces
 - OSPF IGP configuration with p2p links, authentication, BFD and load-balancing
-- MPLS LDP configuration with session authentication and ldp synchronization
+- MPLS LDP with authentication and LDP synchronization
-- BGP session configuration with route reflection, the VPNv4 AF and authentication
+- BGP sessions that supports VPN routes and MD5 authentication
 - MPLS L3VPN with static routes

-Possible future posts will include technologies such as 6VPE and VPN topologies that are more interesting than this one.

 <br>

 Interface configuration
 =======================

 The interface, OSPF and LDP configuration is going to be the same on every device.
-For that reason, the example configuration will include the configuration and verification steps on `ios_xr_1` and `vmx1`.
+For that reason, the example configuration for these sections will include the configuration and verification steps on `ios_xr_1` and `vmx1`.

 The `vmx1` and `ios_xr_1` device are connected together using the following interface: